CMPSC-304-Robotic-Agents-Spring-2024/project4/writing/report.md

 TODO: Describe the steps you took to complete this part of the assignment.
 Upload a video demonstration that showcases both the lightring functionality on the turtlebot and the output in your terminal to the [Google form](https://forms.gle/6F1oG1qaHkW2atGV8).
 Submit the Python code in the `src` directory.

-## Step 4: Implementation Details and Outcomes
+## Step 4: Navigation Details and Outcomes

 TODO: Describe the navigation application/task that you decided to pursue.
 Include **all** steps you took to implement the task, including all non-technical and technical details.
 Please include references (links are okay) to all resources you have used.
 Describe your observations of your working robot in a specific application.Demonstrate your completed navigation application/task.
 You can either demonstrate your navigation task live or upload a video to the [Google form](https://forms.gle/6F1oG1qaHkW2atGV8) and explain it during the lab on April 9th.